 Croatia has an easy-to-navigate flight infrastructure, with several international and domestic airports scattered across the country.
 The most popular routes include Zagreb to Split and Zagreb to Dubrovnik, but the airports situated around Croatia allow you to reach different pockets on the mainland and Krk Island.
 If your time is short, a quick flight can be better than a long drive, but your travel specialist can advise on what is best.

-Trains in Croatia are efficient but not wide-reaching.
+Trains in Croatia are efficient, but not wide-reaching.
 When traveling from Zagreb, you can easily reach towns around the northern and inland regions, but travel to cities, towns, and beaches farther south is a bit more complicated.
-Direct connections exist between neighboring countries, with the most trains leaving from either the capital or main coastal centers like Split or Rijeka.
+Direct connections exist between neighboring countries, with most trains leaving from the capital or main coastal centers like Split or Rijeka.
 While the railway isn’t far-reaching and can also be time-consuming when you have a limited number of days, train travel in Croatia gives you a chance to relax and enjoy the surrounding scenery.

 Hiring a private driver in Croatia is very easy and gives you much more flexibility than any other means of transportation.
-Your private driver lets you explore cities, towns, the coastline, and countryside at your pace, and most take you off the beaten path for new experiences.
+This way, you can explore cities, towns, the coastline, and countryside at your pace, and most drivers take you off the beaten path for new experiences.
 They can also offer a stress-free transfer from the airport to your hotel or vice versa.

-The national bus network is extensive and is reliable.
-Buses can be picked up relatively easily with stations positioned at the center of town or within easy walking distance.
+The national bus network is extensive and reliable.
+Buses can be picked up relatively easily, with stations positioned at the center of town or within easy walking distance.
 While bus companies operate extensively within specific regions, there is not one line that runs throughout.
 For some routes, a bus ride could be enjoyable, but also lacks the freedom of a private driver or rental car.